Bachelor of Management (BMgt)

 Projects and CompetitionsIncluded in core courses:

 - Solve a real-world problem facing a local organization as part of Capstone, a team-based consulting project that provides students with invaluable experience and an example to talk about at that first big job interview.

-- Push your limits and learn to work effectively as part of a team in the Argus Cup.
-The 48-hour live case challenge prepares you to excel in fast-paced work environments.
+- Push your limits and learn to work effectively as part of a team in pursuit of the Argus Cup.
+Live Case Challenge prepares you to excel in fast-paced work environments.

-- Contend for a top spot in local, national and international business competitions including JDC West and other case competitions where teams dissect, analyse, and apply their knowledge to a business challenge.
+- Contend for a top spot in local, national and international business competitions including JDC West and other case competitions where teams dissect, analyze, and apply their knowledge to a business challenge.

 - Take risks, think critically, and challenge your capabilities in extracurricular activities including Entrepreneur Boot Camp, where students pitch business ideas to local leaders and vie for cash awards.

 Find out what students, faculty, and alumni have to say about UBC Okanagan's Bachelor of Management program: ourstories.ok.ubc.ca.